-All eligible costs are required to be directly related to the implementation of the work programme.
+All eligible costs are required to be directly related to the implementation of the workplan.

 Eligible costs include:

-- Training Course fees are not eligible, however in-house training provided by an external provider to enable a company develop and maintain a robust online retail operation are eligible.
+- Training Course fees are not eligible, however in-house training provided by an External Service Provider to enable a company develop and maintain a robust online retail operation are eligible.
 This could include training for CMS, eMarketing, catalogue management, e-commerce systems, SEO, etc.

 Ineligible costs include:

-- Training course fees (unless provided in-house by your chosen external service provider);
+- External training course fees (unless provided in-house by your chosen External Service Provider)

 Eligible Expenditures and Limits